 Lack of physical activity: In men aged 65 or older, a higher risk of advanced and fatal prostate cancer was found in those who were sedentary compared with those who were physically active.
 Other studies have concluded that a sedentary lifestyle is not associated with prostate cancer risk overall, but it may increase the risk for developing aggressive prostate cancer.

 Screening for prostate cancer is controversial.
 Although PSA screening may provide a very small reduction in overall mortality, the high rate of false positives leads to unnecessary procedures.
-The oftentimes indolent nature of the disease itself may lead to unnecessary surgery and treatment as well.
-Currently, the USPSTF recommends that men not be routinely screened for prostate cancer.
-The American Cancer Society emphasizes shared decision making when deciding whether or not to screen.
+Currently, the U.S. Preventive Services Task Force recommends that men not be routinely screened for prostate cancer.
+The American Cancer Society emphasizes shared decision-making when deciding whether or not to screen.

 The presence of an indurated area of the prostate, gland asymmetry, or a palpable nodule detected during digital rectal examination is suggestive, but malignancy may be present even with a normal prostate exam.

 Most cases are detected by PSA screening.
 PSA is a very sensitive but nonspecific test.
-However, most elevated PSA results are false-positive for cancer and reflect chronic prostatitis or benign prostatic hyperplasia.
-This has led to considerable controversy about the meaning of an elevated PSA reading.
+Most elevated PSA results reflect chronic prostatitis or benign prostatic hyperplasia, rather than cancer, leading to considerable controversy about the meaning of an elevated PSA reading.
 Higher PSA velocity or shorter doubling time may help distinguish elevated PSA due to prostate cancer from that due to benign prostatic conditions.
 PSA also reliably reflects the effectiveness of treatment and disease activity after recurrence.

 Prostate biopsy, usually via transrectal ultrasound, is necessary for definitive diagnosis.